Erastuskanyatta/Streams-in-Java/index.md

 On executing the snippet, you will get an infinite random number generated.

-We can call the `limit()` method and define the random numbers we want to generate to prevent this.
+To prevent this, we can call the `limit()` method and define the random numbers we want to generate.

 For instance, let's generate five random numbers: